frc1678/scout-2018-android/README.md

 Collects objective data about the robot’s performance on the field.
 Example data points from this year are the number of geares scored on each peg and whether or not a robot successfully triggered the touchpad (in order to get climb points).
 Between 1 and 3 scouts collect data on each team in each qualification match.
 ## Use Notes

-See the [Android Viewer](https://docs.google.com/document/d/159PaCnExGtZYFpsA3HxMCevKZBWVccw01g_FTKpb3ww/edit) section in the Basic App Requirements doc for more details on the Scout.
+See the [Scout](https://docs.google.com/document/d/159PaCnExGtZYFpsA3HxMCevKZBWVccw01g_FTKpb3ww/edit) section in the Basic App Requirements doc for more details on the Scout.

 ## Style Guide